vineetbattula93/fse-assessment-4/README.md

 - Make small, meaningful git commits.
 - Write unit tests!!
 - Use linting.
+- Use the product search service at https://github.com/CognizantFSE/fse-assessment-4-product-search-service.git as your backing service.
+See the README with the search service for details on how to start/use it.

 ## Notes
 - Write your tests in the spec file.